John Dow

 Domains vs. Websites: Which Digital Asset Is a Better Buy?

-In the digital asset market of 2026, the debate between buying “Raw Land” (Domain Names) and “Income-Producing Property” (Websites) has intensified.
-As the total web hosting market surges toward $149 billion, investors are increasingly forced to choose between the high-leverage speculation of premium domains and the operational cash flow of established websites.
-The “truth” about
+Domains vs. Websites: Which Digital Asset Is a Better Buy?
+In the digital asset market of 2026, the debate between buying “Raw Land” (Domain Names) and “Income-Producing Property” (Websites) has reached a fever pitch.
+As the total web hosting market surges toward a staggering $149 billion, investors are increasingly forced to choose between the high-leverage

 Domains vs. Websites: Which Digital Asset Is a Better Buy?
 Read More »